shaojiankui/JMSVGParser/README.md

 - Line Dashes
 - Line Join/Cap (Butt/Round/Miter)

+SVG Document Properties:
+- viewBox

 To use:

-1. Send an SVG document to the parser and get back an array of shapes.
-2. Draw each shape in your view's drawRect method.
+1. JMSVGDocument *svgDocument = [JMSVGDocument documentNamed:@"awesome_tiger"] to get a new JMSVGDocument.
+2. [svgDocument drawInCurrentContext] or [svgDocument image] to use.
 3. There is no step 3.

 Grab the example to see how it works.
 Cheers!